-\$ man -k "logged in"
+\$ man -k 'logged in'

-The system displays:
+The system displays the following:

-rwho (1c) - who is logged in on local machines users (1) - print names of users who are logged in w (1) - display who is logged in and what they are doing who (1) - identifies users currently logged in
+rusers (1) - Displays a list of users who are logged in to a remote machine rwho (1) - Shows which users are logged in to hosts on the local network. who (1) - Identifies users currently logged in

 The numbers enclosed in parentheses refer to the section numbers of the reference pages.
+See the man(1) reference page for a discussion of the structure of the reference page files.

-After using the apropos or man -k commands, you now know that several commands: rwho, users, w, and who can be used to display the users who are logged into the system.
+After using the apropos or man -k commands, you now know that several commands: rwho, rusers, and who can be used to display the users who are logged into the system.
+You can then use the man command to get information on using any of these commands.